IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The queue delay target is allowed to be increased if either the loss event rate is above a given threshold or qdelay_norm_var_t is low.
 Both these conditions indicate that a competing flow may be present.
 In all other cases, the queue delay target is decreased.

 The function that adjusts the qdelay_target is simple and could produce false positives and false negatives.
-The case that self-inflicted congestion by the SCReAM algorithm may be falsely interpreted as the presence of competing loss-based FTP flows is a false positive.
+The case that self-inflicted congestion by the SCReAMv2 algorithm may be falsely interpreted as the presence of competing loss-based FTP flows is a false positive.
 The opposite case -- where the algorithm fails to detect the presence of a competing FTP flow -- is a false negative.

 Extensive simulations have shown that the algorithm performs well in LTE test cases and that it also performs well in simple bandwidth-limited bottleneck test cases with competing FTP flows.
 However, the potential failure of the algorithm cannot be completely ruled out.
 A false positive (i.e., when self-inflicted congestion is mistakenly identified as competing flows) is especially problematic when it leads to increasing the target queue delay, which can cause the end-to-end delay to increase dramatically.

 If it is deemed unlikely that competing flows occur over the same bottleneck, the algorithm described in this section MAY be turned off.
 One such case is QoS-enabled bearers in 3GPP-based access such as LTE.
 However, when sending over the Internet, often the network conditions are not known for sure, so in general it is not possible to make safe assumptions on how a network is used and whether or not competing flows share the same bottleneck.
 Therefore, turning this algorithm off must be considered with caution, as it can lead to basically zero throughput if competing with loss-based traffic.

-#### Handling of systematic errors in video coders {#coder-errors}
+## Handling of systematic errors in video coders {#coder-errors}

 Some video encoders are prone to systematically generate an output bitrate that is systematically larger or smaller than the target bitrate.
-SCReAM can handle some deviation inherently but for larger devation it becomes necessary to compensate for this.
+SCReAMv2 can handle some deviation inherently but for larger devation it becomes necessary to compensate for this.
 The algorithm for this is detailed in {{SCReAM-CPP-implementation}}.

+ToDo: A future draft version will describe this in more detail as it has been fully integarted into SCReAMv2.

-## SCReAM Receiver {#scream-receiver}
+#  Receiver Requirements on Feedback Intensity {#scream-receiver}

-The simple task of the SCReAM receiver is to feed back acknowledgements with with time stamp and ECN bits indication for received packets to the SCReAM sender.
-Upon reception of each RTP packet, the receiver MUST maintain enough information to send the aforementioned values to the SCReAM sender via an RTCP transport- layer feedback message.
+The simple task of the receiver is to feed back acknowledgements with with time stamp and ECN bits indication for received packets to the sender.
+Upon reception of each RTP packet, the receiver MUST maintain enough information to send the aforementioned values to the sender via an RTCP transport- layer feedback message.
 The frequency of the feedback message depends on the available RTCP bandwidth.
 The requirements on the feedback elements and the feedback interval are described below.

-### Requirements on Feedback Intensity {#feedback-intensity}

-SCReAM benefits from relatively frequent feedback.
-It is RECOMMENDED that a SCReAM implementation follows the guidelines below.
+SCReAMv2 benefits from relatively frequent feedback.
+It is RECOMMENDED that a SCReAMv2 implementation follows the guidelines below.

 The feedback interval depends on the media bitrate.
 At low bitrates, it is sufficient with a feedback every frame; while at high bitrates, a feedback interval of roughly 5ms ms is preferred.
-At very high bitrates, even shorter feedback intervals MAY be needed in order to keep the self-clocking in SCReAM working well.
-One indication that feedback is too sparse is that the SCReAM implementation cannot reach high bitrates, even in uncongested links.
+At very high bitrates, even shorter feedback intervals MAY be needed in order to keep the self-clocking in SCReAMv2 working well.
+One indication that feedback is too sparse is that the SCReAMv2 implementation cannot reach high bitrates, even in uncongested links.
 More frequent feedback might solve this issue.

 The numbers above can be formulated as a feedback interval function that can be useful for the computation of the desired RTCP bandwidth.
 The following equation expresses the feedback rate: